hanilkong/useImageHook/README.md

 # Use Image hook

-✨This custom hook are extract data from image tags. ✨
+✨This custom hook is extract data from image tags. ✨

 ## Environment